t-moe/zeadl/README.md

 The Detail-View has three Tabs: Graph, Table and Settings.
 You may return from the DetailView by pressing the "back" button.

 Note: The app is not fully terminated if you press the "back" button multiple times.
 Zeadl runs as Service (see Notificationbar) until you terminate it via Menu->Exit.
+If you choose SensorGroup ADC Sensor, the buttons will control the LED status with the speed of samplerate.

 ###Detail View
 ####Graph